Cathay Fin eyes overseas mergers, China

-TAIPEI (Reuters) - Cathay Financial Holdings (2882.TW), whose insurance arm manages about T$2 trillion ($66.7 billion) in client assets, said on Tuesday it is looking at overseas acquisition opportunities and opening banking subsidiaries in China with the T$50 billion it will raise this year.
+TAIPEI, March 18 (Reuters) - Cathay Financial Holdings , whose insurance arm manages about T$2 trillion ($66.7 billion) in client assets, said on Tuesday it is looking at overseas acquisition opportunities and opening banking subsidiaries in China with the T$50 billion it will raise this year.

 “Chairman Tseng (William Tseng) wants us to get the funding ready,” said President C. K. Lee in an investor meeting.